codewithdark-git/Amazon-Product-Search-App/README.md

 ## Credits

-This app was created by [Your Name].
+This app was created by Dark Coder.

 ## License